-Now we return to the case of a general root datum.
-We put $\Schur = \Schur(\pi)$ where $\pi$ is a finite saturated subset of $X^+$.
+We consider a general root datum of rank at least 2.
+We put $\Schur = \Schur(\pi)$ where $\pi$ is a finite saturated subset of $\X^+$.
 We have already shown the existence and uniqueness (up to isomorphism) of simple modules of highest weight $\lambda$, for each $\lambda \in \pi$.
 First we finish the classification of the simple $\Schur$-modules, by showing that there are no others besides the ones constructed thus far.
-Then we show that $\Schur$ is cellular.
+This implies that $\Schur$ is semisimple.
 The argument is nearly self-contained, but we do need two well known facts from the representation theory of complex semisimple Lie algebras: the classification of the finite dimensional simple modules, and Weyl's theorem on complete reducibility.

 Given any fixed $i \in I$, let $\Schur^{(i)}$ be the rank 1 subalgebra (see \ref {ss:Si}) of $\Schur$ generated by $E_i$, $F_i$ along with all $1_n$ for $n \in \pm \pi^{(i)}$.